jkirkwin/CSC360/file system/README.md

 It is also worth noting here that we need to make sure that root cannot be rm'd.

-In the process of writing read and write, although I'm not yet using a checkpoint buffer, I noticed that we will probably need a flag to tell us whether a given file has unsynched changes in the buffer.
+In the process of writing read and write, I noticed that we will probably need a flag to tell us whether a given file has unsynched changes in the buffer.
 This is because if the file is not cached (which it probably won't be because I'm unlikely to have time to add a file cache) we need to be able to tell if its disk version is up to date when it is read.
 Otherwise we would grab the disk version without the recent changes appearing in the buffer.